w3c/guide/process/tilt/index.md

 ## Meetings {#meetings}

 The W3C Technical Lead Team (TiLT) decides whether to meet synchronously.
-Currently, TiLT meets every Monday, at 9am Boston time (IRC: &tilt).
+Currently, TiLT meets (rarely) every Monday, at 9am Boston time (IRC: &tilt).

 The entire W3C team has an open invitation to observe the discussion, including attending calls. (contact plh for that)